hep-statistics-serialization-standard/hep-fit-serialization/proposals/template.md

 # Proposal name

 Tags: {structure, meta, binned, unbinned, data, loss, etc.}
 Status: planning (approved, or whatever fits well)
 Authors: John Doe (please add yourself if you contribute to the proposal and feel as a co-author)
-Supporter: Johanna Doe (who supports this proposal actively but does not contribute)
+Supporter: Johanna Doe (in favour of this proposal but does not directly contribute)

 ## Idea